 But more than that, I marched because I still believe in the school and its European mission.
 There is more to a school than its present.
 A school is a community.
 Some of us were there in the past, some of us are there now, some of us are hoping to be there, but we all care for the school and carry it in our hearts, and we all believe in the European ideals set out by Jean Monnet.

-I know the school has big problems, and students, parents, staff are not happy.
+I know the school has big problems, and students, parents, and staff are not happy.
 But we should respond by trying to solve the problems, not by pulling the plug.
-We must fight to get the right support, so that the school can function as it should.
+We must fight to get the right support so that the school can function as it should.
 We must do this, not only for the students who are dependent on it, but for all the children and families who could benefit from it in the future.
 And we must do it for ourselves—we have created a wonderful community spirit over the years, and we must preserve it.

 I firmly believe that, if it’s to survive, the school must expand.
-There are many students and parents who have asked to join our community but been refused.
+There are many students and parents who have asked to join our community but have been refused.
 We must let them in, for their sake and ours.
 With a larger intake, our case for bigger premises and more staff would be far stronger.
-And by expanding our community we would expand the good will towards us.
+And by expanding our community we would expand the goodwill towards us.
 When people see what we are doing and what effects we have on students’ lives, they realize how special this school is and support our cause.

 Have we a hope?
 Yes.
 I’m sure there are people who can see what this school really is and what it can be, and who have the power and courage to do something about it.
 If the right person hears us, there is every chance of success.